-Goodman Gallery Returns to Art Basel 2026 with Major Works by William Kentridge, El Anatsui and International Artists
+Goodman Gallery Returns to Art Basel 2026 with Leading Voices in Contemporary Art

-Goodman Gallery returns to Art Basel 2026 with a significant presentation bringing together landmark works by internationally acclaimed artists including William Kentridge, El Anatsui, Kapwani Kiwanga, Carrie Mae Weems and Yinka Shonibare.
+Goodman Gallery returns to Art Basel 2026 with a major presentation showcasing some of the most influential artists working today, including William Kentridge, El Anatsui, Kapwani Kiwanga, Carrie Mae Weems, and Yinka Shonibare.

 Event Details